DocETL: Agentic Query Rewriting and Evaluation for Complex Document Processing: Rewrite Directives

 \subsubsection{Gleaning (Map and Reduce)}

 For this directive, we rely on the insight that when prompted with the previous inputs and outputs, and asked to improve the outputs, an LLM can iteratively refine the output.
-While iterative refinement has been implemented for specific tasks like knowledge graph entity extraction~\cite{edge2024local}, we generalize this concept into a rewrite directive applicable to both map and reduce operations.
-Our approach, which we call {\em gleaning}, employs separate validator and data generation LLMs to iteratively improve output quality.
+While iterative refinement has been implemented for knowledge graph entity extraction~\cite{edge2024local}, we generalize this concept into a rewrite directive applicable to any map or reduce task.
+Our approach, which we call {\em gleaning}, employs separate data processing and validator LLM steps to iteratively improve output quality.
 We formalize the gleaning process for map operations as:

 Here, $k$ represents the maximum number of refinement iterations, $\text{Map}_v$ is a validation operation, and $\text{Map}_i$ is a refinement operation.
 The process works as follows: